QGEP/docs/en/user-guide/digitizing/deletingobjects.rst

 Delete detailed geometries
 ----------------------

 .. attention:: Deleting features directly from **wastewater_structure** will remove the complete wastewater structure from the database and not only the geometry of the wastewater structure!
+Do not use the red Trash-Button to delete only detailed geometries.

 * Select **wastewater_structure** and change to edit mode
 * Activate the **Remove part** tool from the Advanced digitizing toolbar
 * Click on the parts you want to delete
 * Stop the editing mode and confirm changes to layer.
 All changes will be saved to database.

+.. note:: **Remove part** is misleading.
+If there are more than parts (e.g. Drainage channels), you can delete also with this tool just the whole detailed geometrie!
+Do not conform changes, if the result is not what you expect.